retinakundu94/031124-ph3-05-intro-to-sql/README.md

 5. Delete the last cat from the database.

+6. When reading the table, order the cats by age in ascending order.

-6. BONUS: Use an aggregate query to get the average age for all cats.
+7. BONUS: Use an aggregate query to get the average age for all cats.
 You'll have to look up how to do this.